Find the Answers to All Your ICL Vision Correction Questions

 The Visian Toric ICL is made of collamer, a technologically-advanced lens material, and works alongside the natural physiology of the eye.
 The design of the lens is soft and flexible, operating in harmony with the eye to provide a quality of vision that’s difficult to match.
 Vision correction for both nearsightedness and astigmatism is incorporated into a single lens, ultimately yielding a simplified lifestyle and excellent visual outcomes.

 The ICL is designed for the correction of moderate-to-high nearsightedness and astigmatism.
-ICL represents an alternative to other refractive surgeries such as LASIK, SMILE, and ASA.
+ICL represents an alternative to other refractive surgeries such as LASIK, SMILE, and PRK.

 Yes.
 The Visian ICL is intended to remain in place without maintenance.
 However, the Visian ICL can be removed if needed.